 ii).
 Tumblr: Tumblr is a power social tool that you can use to get your content spread widely.

-You can put any kind of content in Tumblr – text, photo, link, chat, audio, video and so on.
+You can put any kind of great content in Tumblr – text, photo, link, chat, audio, visual content, and so on.
 This means that you’re not limited in what you can promote, providing it’ll bring a level of satisfaction to your followers.

 As a content marketer, you can use Tumblr to give your blog post a boost – and initiate a viral campaign that may spread like wildfire.
 The bottom line is to create an epic piece of content that people will enjoy reading and will let others know about.